-6.1.2 Dual SPI Instructions
+7.1.2 Dual SPI Instructions

-The W25Q80DV support Dual SPI operation when using the "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)" instructions.
+The W25Q40BW supports Dual SPI operation when using the "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)" instructions.
 These instructions allow data to be transferred to or from the device at two to three times the rate of ordinary Serial Flash devices.
 The Dual SPI Read instructions are ideal for quickly downloading code to RAM upon power-up (code-shadowing) or for executing non-speed-critical code directly from the SPI bus (XIP).
 When using Dual SPI instructions, the DI and DO pins become bidirectional I/O pins: IO0 and IO1.

-6.1.3 Quad SPI Instructions
+7.1.3 Quad SPI Instructions

-The W25Q80DV support Quad SPI operation when using the "Fast Read Quad Output (6Bh)", "Fast Read Quad I/O (EBh)" instructions.
+The W25Q40BW supports Quad SPI operation when using the "Fast Read Quad Output (6Bh)", "Fast Read Quad I/O (EBh)", "Word Read Quad I/O (E7h)" and "Octal Word Read Quad I/O (E3h)" instructions.
 These instructions allow data to be transferred to or from the device six to eight times the rate of ordinary Serial Flash.
-The Quad Read instructions offer a significant improvement in random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
+The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
 When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.
-Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register 2 to be set.
+Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.

-6.1.4 Hold Function
+7.1.4 Hold Function

-For Standard SPI and Dual SPI operations, the /HOLD signal allows the W25Q80DV operation to be paused while it is actively selected (when /CS is low).
+For Standard SPI and Dual SPI operations, the /HOLD signal allows the W25Q40BW operation to be paused while it is actively selected (when /CS is low).
 The /HOLD function may be useful in cases where the SPI data and clock signals are shared with other devices.
 For example, consider if the page buffer was only partially written when a priority interrupt requires use of the SPI bus.
 In this case the /HOLD function can save the state of the instruction and the data in the buffer so programming can resume where it left off once the bus is available again.
 The /HOLD function is only available for standard SPI and Dual SPI operation, not during Quad SPI.